mila-iqia/cookiecutter-pyml/{{cookiecutter.project_slug}}/README.md

 ### Building docs:

-To automatically generate docs for your project, cd to the `docs` folder and install the appropriate requirements:
+To automatically generate docs for your project, install the additional requirements with:

+    pip install -e .'[dev]'

+then, navigate to the `docs` folder and build the documentation:
     cd docs
-    pip install -r requirements.txt

-then run:

     make html

 To view the docs locally, open `docs/_build/html/index.html` in your browser.